wp-cli/handbook/commands/comment/status/index.md

 ### OPTIONS

-&lt;ID&gt;
+&lt;id&gt;
-: The ID of the comment to check
+: The ID of the comment to check.

 ### EXAMPLES